Process & Timeline

 The collaborative work from phases 1 and 2 culminated in a draft Together for Wildlife strategy, which outlines 5 priority goals and 23 actions to improve wildlife management and habitat conservation.
 During the third phase of engagement, we checked in with stakeholders and the general public, and are continuing to engage with First Nations in B.C. to make sure that the right actions are identified in the draft Together for Wildlife strategy.
 This phase began with workshops with the B.C.-First Nation Wildlife Forum and stakeholders in October 2019, and continued with broader engagement in fall 2019.

 A new wildlife management and habitat conservation strategy for B.C., the Together for Wildlife strategy, provides a broad vision for wildlife management and habitat conservation in the Province.
-Although full implementation is targeted for Spring 2020, aspects of the strategy are being implemented throughout all phases of this initiative.
+Although full implementation will begin after the final strategy is announced, aspects of the strategy have been implemented throughout all phases of this initiative.